 A father doesn’t love his children intermittently or based on their performance…but …it’s a kind of love that’s 100% unconditional and goes on without an end.

 At the birth of my last daughter, she was given a 50:50 chance to live.
-She weighed in at just 1.3 kgs at 28 weeks and remained in an incubator for 30 days since she could not breathe on her own.
+She weighed in at just 1.3 kgs at 28 weeks and remained in an incubator for what looked like days unending…since she could not breathe on her own.

 Her dad went to the hospital at 5.00 a.m. every single morning before going to work.
 He held her tiny hands through the window of the incubator for one full hour.
 The doctors and nurses who were taking notes of the interaction between baby and father – said out loud …